mark-watson/hy-lisp-python-book/manuscript/linkeddata.md

 # Linked Data, the Semantic Web, and Knowledge Graphs

 Tim Berners Lee, James Hendler, and Ora Lassila wrote in 2001 an article for Scientific American where they introduced the term Semantic Web.
 Here I do not capitalize semantic web and use the similar term linked data somewhat interchangeably with semantic web.
 Most work using these technologies now is building corporate Knowledge Graphs.
-I currently work on the Knowledge Graph team at [Olive AI](https://oliveai.com).
+I worked at Google with their Knowledge Graph in 2013 and I worked with the Knowledge Graph team at Olive AI during 2020-2021.

 I assume that you read the section [RDF Data Using the "rdflib" Library](#rdflibintro) in the last chapter.